Hamu111268/ORA_final_project/README.md

 For example:

-Assume the number of passengers is 5, `[0, 3, 1, 2, 3]` maybe one possible action.
+Assume the number of passengers is 5, `[0, 3, 1, 2, 3]` may be one possible action.

 Below is the table that explains what `[0, 3, 1, 2, 3]` means.